 Safety Program - An ongoing, well-defined program for the reduction/prevention of employee injuries.
 The costs to administer such a program may include the development/purchase and maintenance of a training program and safety officer/consultant costs.
-Salaries and wages for staff administering the safety program must be based upon the hours worked on the safety program (from actual timesheets or time studies).
+Salaries and wages for staff administering the safety program must be based on the hours worked on the safety program (from actual timesheets or time studies).
 These safety program costs should be reported as Administration Costs.

-1 TAC §355.103(b)(13)(B)
+Refer to 1 TAC Section 355.103(b)(13)(B).

 Startup Costs - Those reasonable and necessary preparation costs incurred by a provider in the period of developing the provider's ability to deliver services.
-Startup costs can be incurred prior to the beginning of a newly formed business and/or prior to the beginning of a new contract or program for an existing business.
+Startup costs can be incurred before the beginning of a newly formed business and/or before the beginning of a new contract or program for an existing business.
 Allowable startup costs include, but are not limited to, employee salaries, utilities, rent, insurance, employee training costs, and any other allowable costs incident to the startup period.
 Startup costs do not include capital purchases, which are purchased assets meeting the criteria for depreciation as described in the Cost Determination Process Rules.
-Any costs that are properly identifiable as organization costs or construction costs must be appropriately classified as such and excluded from startup costs.
-Allowable startup costs should be amortized over a period of not less than 60 consecutive months.
+Any costs that are properly identified as organization costs or construction costs must be appropriately classified as such and excluded from startup costs.
+Allowable startup costs should be amortized for no less than 60 consecutive months.
 If the business component or corporation never commences actual operations, or if the new contract/program never delivers services, the startup costs are unallowable.

-1 TAC §355.103(b)(20)(D)
+Refer to 1 TAC Section 355.103(b)(20)(D).

-Vendor Hold - HHSC rules specify that Medicaid payments from HHSC may be withheld from contracted providers in certain specific situations, as described in 1 TAC §355.111.
+Vendor Hold - HHSC rules specify that Medicaid payments from HHSC may be withheld from contracted providers in certain specific situations, as described in 1 TAC Section 355.111.

 Workers' Compensation Costs - For cost-reporting purposes, the costs accrued for workers' compensation coverage (such as commercial insurance premiums and/or the medical bills paid on behalf of an injured employee) are allowable.
 Costs to administer a safety program for the reduction/prevention of employee injuries are not workers' compensation costs; rather, these costs should be reported as Administration Costs.
-See definition of Safety Program.
+See the definition of the Safety Program.